kitty-cat-map/kitty-cat-map-backend/README.md

 3. Install development libraries for PostgreSQL on your system.
-On Linux systems, these development libraries are usually in a package called something like `libpg` or `postgres-dev`.
+On Linux systems, these development libraries are usually in a package called something like `libpq-dev` or `postgres-dev`.
 On other systems they may be called something else.

 #### Build